61 Years Ago: Elvis Presley Earns First No. 1 Hit With ‘I Forgot to Remember to Forget’

-Sixty years ago today (Feb.
-25, 1956) was an historic day for Elvis Presley: It was on this day that the King of Rock and Roll scored his first No. 1 hit with “I Forgot to Remember to Forget.”
+Sixty-one years ago today (Feb.
+25, 1956) was an historic day for Elvis Presley: It was on that date that the King of Rock and Roll scored his first No. 1 hit with “I Forgot to Remember to Forget.”

 Kesler was a regular studio player looking for more work when he began writing songs.
 He had already written Presley’s “I’m Left, You’re Right, She’s Gone” when he had the idea for “I Forgot to Remember to Forget.”